kercre123/victor/docs/architecture/behaviors.md

 ## Examples

-1. The very simple ["observing on charger"](/engine/aiComponent/behaviorComponent/behaviors/observing/behaviorObservingOnCharger.h) behavior which simply looks up and down with random delays (and can run on the charger)
+1. The very simple ["observing without turn"](/engine/aiComponent/behaviorComponent/behaviors/observing/behaviorObservingWithoutTurn.h) behavior which simply looks up and down with random delays (and can run on the charger)

 2. The ["come here"](/engine/aiComponent/behaviorComponent/behaviors/victor/behaviorComeHere.h) behavior